The Internal Model Principle of Time-Varying Optimization: Simulation results

-The loss function in~\eqref{eq:traffic_assignment} is used to model travelers who will switch to a different path if it has shorter travel time to destination, while the first constraint in~\eqref{eq:traffic_assignment} describes the network topology, namely, that traffic flows are conserved at each node.
+where $\delta_v(\theta)$ for $v \in \mc V$ is defined as $\delta_o(\theta) = \theta$ for the origin node, $\delta_d(\theta) = -\theta$ for the destination node, and $\delta_v(\theta) = 0$ for all other nodes.
+The loss function in~\eqref{eq:traffic_assignment} is used to model travelers who will switch to a different path if it has a shorter travel time to destination, while the first constraint in~\eqref{eq:traffic_assignment} describes the network topology, namely, that traffic flows are conserved at each node.
 Notice that~\eqref{eq:traffic_assignment} is a time-varying optimization problem, where the temporal variability originates from the dependence of the constraint on $\theta(t)$, which describes the inflow of vehicles at the origin and outflow at the destination, measured in vehicles per hour.
 For our simulations, we assume that the network inflow is sinusoidal: